UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

           file.
           If this option is not present, the script will prompt the user what to do.
+  --harvest_projects <yes|no>
+          'yes': projects will be harvested.
+          'no' (or any other answer): projects will not be harvested.
+          If this option is not present, projects will not be harvested, the script will not prompt the user.
 ```
 With this script, you can harvest persons, organizations and research outputs.
 This script needs two parameters in the